kihondo/kai-vpc-deepdive/README.md

-# VPC Peering using Terraform
+# Intra Region VPC Peering using Terraform
-* This repo contains Terraform files to provision VPC Peering on AWS.
+* This repo contains Terraform files to provision intra region VPC Peering on AWS.

 ### Terraform Providers used in this project
 * `source  = "hashicorp/aws"`